top of page

 In the center field, the waterfall feature, when operable depending on the local water situation, flows during games over a rock formation in the shape of an “A” that harkens to California’s natural wonders.

-During late-game rally situations, the ever-infamous Rally Monkey appears on the big screen to get fans pumped up.
+During late-game situations when the team needs to rally, the ever-infamous Rally Monkey appears on the big screen to get fans pumped up.

 Neighborhood 3

 While the area around Angel Stadium isn’t exactly known for stellar pre-gaming, it has evolved over the past few years into a place that fans can go to and still have a good time.
 Nearby on State College, a TownePlace Suites is there for fans who are traveling just for the game and want to stay close to the action.
-Karl Strauss Brewing Company and Lazy Dog are located either across the street or a block away.
+Karl Strauss Brewing Company and Lazy Dog are located nearby for pre or post-game dining.

 Downtown Disney is a short drive from the stadium offering a variety of dining and shopping options.
 Inside Downtown Disney guests can also view the nightly fireworks display that takes place inside Disneyland during the summer months.